-Cut a piece of PEX approximately three feet shorter that the depth of the torque arrestor but be sure it’s still well below the water height.
+Cut a piece of PEX approximately three feet shorter than the depth of the torque arrestor but be sure it’s still well below the water height.
 If it very close you may have to re-examine the well suitability.

-Connect the two conductor wire to the new pump following the instructions meticulously: you do NOT want the fitting to leak.
+Connect the two-conductor wire to the new pump following the instructions meticulously: you do NOT want the fitting to leak.

 Connect the piece of pex to the new pump.
 Use stainless clamps or crimp collers.

 Connect the PEX to the pitless adapter using suitable adapter hardware.

 Run a piece of paracord through the lifting eye on the pump, either use twice the needed length so you can pull it free later or a bowline if you want to keep it in place.